Smith College commencement controversies

 Commencement controversy at Smith College in Northampton, Massachusetts has often been the result of the selection of the commencement speaker.
-Most recently, this occurred between February and May 2014, when student protests over Christine Lagarde’s invitation allegedly forced her to rescind her acceptance to give that year's commencement speech.
+The earliest recorded controversy occurred in 1967.
+The most recently one occurred in 2025, following Evelyn M. Harris' speech which had been plagiarized from a commencement address given by Toni Morrison at Wellesley College in 2004.

 1967, Nicholas Katzenbach

 In 1967, the then-president Thomas C. Mendenhall invited Nicholas Katzenbach to be the commencement speaker for the graduating class.
 At the time, he was the 24th Undersecretary of State under Lyndon Johnson.
 When it was announced that he was to give the commencement speech, he was roundly criticized for his stance on the Vietnam War.
 The senior class petitioned, stating: "We are honored by the presence of Nicholas B. Katzenbach as our commencement speaker.
 We respect and admire his past work in the fields of civil rights and crime prevention.
 However, in his post as Under Secretary of State, he is clearly a representative of America's present foreign policy.
 Therefore, we the undersigned graduating seniors of Smith College take this opportunity to express our opposition to our government’s responsibility for widening the conflict in Vietnam."
 At their own commencement, members of the graduating class wore white armbands to express their disagreement with the foreign policy of the United States.

 Many faculty members also made their opposition to the Vietnam War clear by providing every commencement pamphlet with a petition: "Our hopes are that the U.S. Government, by means of an extraordinary conciliatory gesture, will seek a way of bringing peace to our country and to the world."
 Nicholas Katzenbach delivered the speech on June 4, 1967, titled, How Can You Be So Sure? amid all parents, faculty, staff, and students.
 After his speech, President Mendenhall held a conference where Katzenbach expressed the policies of the U.S. in regard to the Vietnam War more specifically.
 The Alumnae Quarterly of the Summer of 1967 reflected on both methods of protest as "dignified" and hailed the president for handling the situation so well.